 3. Venice

-Second on our list of places to go in Italy is Venice, commonly referred to as The Floating City or the City of Canals.
-Venice earned this nickname due to being built on top of over one hundred islands that sit in a lagoon to the north east of Italy.
+Venice is commonly referred to as The Floating City or the City of Canals – thanks to it being built on top of over one hundred islands that sit in a lagoon in the north east of Italy.

 The city is most well known for the series of canals and bridges that act in place of roads, the pastel painted houses of Venetian locals and the many uniform, red roofed buildings.